alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 This method records link clicks, not confirmed successful downloads.
 It also does not capture downloads triggered without a standard link click.

 The "Link text" dimension captures the visible text of the download link.
-Links that use icons, images, or non-visible accessible labels may return blank or unexpected values here.
+Links that use icons, images, or non-visible accessible labels may return blank or unexpected values.

 If no download data appears:

-1. Go to Admin.
+1. Go to "Admin".
-2. Select Data collection and modification.
+2. Select "Data collection and modification".
-3. Select Data streams.
+3. Select "Data streams".
 4. Select your website stream.
 5. Check that "Enhanced measurement" contains "File downloads".